AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 * [Connect record types](/help/quicksilver/planning/architecture/connect-record-types.md)
 * [Connect records](/help/quicksilver/planning/records/connect-records.md)

-We are also planning to have a feedback session about connections.
+We are also planning to have feedback sessions about connections.

 ## After you add lots of records, they become hard to distinguish between each other when not in the table view.
-Is there a way to make records different colors?
+Is there a way to make records display in different colors?

 As of June 2024, records are not configurable by color in any of the available views: table, timeline, or calendar view.
+However, you can add a thumbnail image to each record which might help identify them easier.

 ## Are the users in Planning coming from Workfront or from the Adobe Admin Console (IMS)?